mdn0x/HackingZK/HacksVault/3 - Tags/Hacking Tools/SMBclient.md

    ```
    smbclient //server/share -U username -c 'get remotefile.txt localfile.txt'
    ```

    This command downloads `remotefile.txt` from the remote share to the local system as `localfile.txt`.

-### Considerations

-While SMBclient is a powerful tool for accessing and managing shared resources, it is essential to use it responsibly and ensure that you have the necessary permissions to access the shares.
-Unauthorized access to shared resources can lead to legal and ethical issues.

-In summary, SMBclient is a versatile command-line tool that facilitates access to shared resources using the SMB protocol.
-Its capabilities for file transfer, cross-platform compatibility, and support for authentication make it a valuable resource for system administrators and users working in networked environments.